ingan274/Bamazon-CLI/README.md

 ## Manager View
 ###### (If tables look strangley formatted, just widen your terminal window)
-As a Manager, you can do one of four things: view products for sale, view low inventory, add to inventory or add a new product.
+As a Manager, you can do one of four things: view products for sale, view low inventory, add to inventory, or add a new product.

 Selecting "View Products for Sale" will show you a table of all the current items for sale on Bamazon.
 Note that, unlike the Customer, the Manager can also see total product sales for a given item.